bodywork-ml/bodywork-docs/docs/index.md

 <img src="images/bodywork_logo.png" alt="Bodywork logo">
 </div>

-Bodywork is a command line tool that deploys ML pipelines to [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).
+Bodywork is a command line tool that deploys machine learning pipelines to [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).
 It takes care of everything to do with containers and orchestration, so that you don't have to.

 ## Who is this for?